Dermatology for Pediatric Patients

 - Hearing Screening

-Our neurologists use advanced evaluation and imaging technologies to analyze the child’s brain anatomy and its electrical activity.
+Our neurologists use advanced evaluation and imaging technologies to analyze a child’s brain anatomy and its electrical activity.
 By utilizing an array of sophisticated diagnostic tools and genetic testing, our doctors are able to accurately diagnose and define childhood disorders, which may ultimately lead to treatment that is more effective.

 Our neurologists continue to stay abreast of promising new therapies for disorders involving the brain, spinal cord, and peripheral nervous system.
 The disorders of children that we diagnose and treat are epilepsy, autism, developmental delays, ADHD, Tourette syndrome, cerebral palsy, migraine headaches, neuromuscular disorders and congenital malformations of the brain.